-The Digital Forensics Centre (DFC) was established in 2011 by modifying the ordinance of UCSC by a special announcement since UCSC was requested to support respective law and order institutes in the digital forensics activities.
-During the last 15 years, these authorities in the country have been requesting UCSC to carry out investigation due to the absence of a proper mechanism in the country.
-With lots of difficulties, UCSC has been supporting these institutes.
-Key organizations which are requesting services are different Courts, Criminal Investigation Department and Terrorist Investigation Department.
+The Center for Digital Forensics (CDF) was established in 2011 by modifying the ordinance of UCSC by a special announcement since UCSC was requested to support respective law and order institutes in the digital forensic activities.

 The primary objective of setting up the CDF is the inability of the law enforcement of Sri Lanka to effectively analyze digital evidence and to present them in court of law even though the legislation of Sri Lanka has made such evidence admissible by law.

 The key organizations, which are requesting our services, are Courts and Criminal Investigation and Terrorist Investigation Departments.
 CDF has been providing its services to these organizations with a nominal fee.